Vasco has campaign similar to failure of 2021; difference is the presence in the G-4 | vasco

-After a quiet start to Série B, when he came to chase the leader Cruzeiro and went undefeated until the 15th round, Vasco is experiencing a tense final straight of the season.
+After a quiet start to Serie B, when he came to chase the leader Cruzeiro and remained undefeated until the 15th round, Vasco is experiencing a tense final straight of the season.
 Before forwarded, access is in danger.

 + Thiago Rodrigues and conceded 17 goals in 12 games in the second round